jchiquet/quadrupenCRAN/cran-comments.md

 The resubmission corrects the following requests from CRAN maintainers

 - formatting in DESCRIPTION (reference/citation)
-- removing dontrun in example
+- removing dontrun in examples, add donttest only for examples > 5s

 Additional changes:
   * change address of maintainer (julien.chiquet@inra.fr -> julien.chiquet@inrae.fr)